Zillion (TV series): Anime

-Despite the cult success of the video games, the Zillion anime received only a very brief release in the early 1990s in the United States.
-The first five episodes of the TV series, as well as the Burning Night OVA were dubbed and released on VHS by Streamline Pictures.
+Despite the cult success of the video games, the Zillion anime received only a brief release in the early 1990s in the United States.
+The first five episodes of the TV series, as well as the Burning Night OVA, were dubbed and released on VHS by Streamline Pictures.
 The anime was featured in the music video for Michael and Janet Jackson's collaboration "Scream".
 Samples from the English dub of the anime were also featured in Del the Funky Homosapien's single "Cyberpunks".

-In October 2018, Funimation has released the complete series and the OVA on a Blu-ray/DVD set with Japanese audio and English subtitles.
+In 2018, Funimation has released the complete series and the OVA on a Blu-ray/DVD set with Japanese audio and English subtitles.